wp-plugins/wordpress-popup/readme.txt

 == Changelog ==

+= 4.6.1.5 =
+* Fix error on servers that run older php version than 5.3

 = 4.6.1.4 =
 * Better: Improved handling of forms inside PopUps
 * Better: Ajax calls improved to prevent security errors by iThemes, etc.